-I had big dreams of becoming a lawyer at the age of 17 while in high school in Ajax, Ontario.
-In pursuit of what felt like a calling, I completed a Bachelor’s of Arts degree in Criminology and Sociology at the University of Toronto before being accepted into Queen’s Law School in Kingston, Ontario.
-I was called to the Ontario Bar in 1996 and practiced law for 5 years as a criminal defence lawyer in Hamilton, Ontario conducting countless trials in both the Provincial and Supreme courts including jury trials; as well as appearing before the Ontario Court of Appeal.
+Laura had big dreams of becoming a lawyer at the age of 17 while in high school in Ajax, Ontario.
+In pursuit of what felt like a calling, she completed a Bachelor’s of Arts degree in Criminology and Sociology at the University of Toronto before being accepted into Queen’s Law School in Kingston, Ontario.
+Laura was called to the Ontario Bar in 1996 and practiced law for 5 years as a criminal defence lawyer in Hamilton, Ontario conducting countless trials in both the Provincial and Supreme courts including jury trials; as well as appearing before the Ontario Court of Appeal.

-I set up my own law practice in Nanaimo, BC after being called to the BC Bar in 2001 at which time I began practicing family law in addition to criminal law.
-Over the years I have expanded my family law practice to include mediation, collaborative family law and family law arbitration.
-My practice is now restricted to just handling family law matters.
-Inspired by wanting to help people find better ways to separate and divorce, I completed my Master’s of Law in Alternative Dispute Resolution (ADR) at Osgoode Hall Law School in 2009.
+Laura set up her own law practice in Nanaimo, BC after being called to the BC Bar in 2001 at which time she began practicing family law in addition to criminal law.
+Over the years Laura has expanded her family law practice to include mediation, collaborative family law and family law arbitration.
+Laura's practice is now restricted to just handling family law matters.
+Inspired by wanting to help people find better ways to separate and divorce, Laura completed her Master’s of Law in Alternative Dispute Resolution (ADR) at Osgoode Hall Law School in 2009.

-After having operated my own law practice in Nanaimo for 15 years, I began working with the firm of Warsh Law Corp. to combine our legal expertise.
+After practising as a sole practitioner in Nanaimo for 15 years, Laura began working with the firm of Warsh Law Corp. to combine legal expertise.

-I have also studied and trained in the area of Restorative Justice and facilitated Victim-Offender mediations on a volunteer basis with the John Howard Society.
-I have also sat as a member of the Board of Directors for the John Howard Society in Nanaimo, BC.
+Laura also studied and trained in the area of Restorative Justice and facilitated Victim-Offender mediations on a volunteer basis with the John Howard Society.
+She has also sat as a member of the Board of Directors for the John Howard Society in Nanaimo, BC.

-I have taught courses in criminal law, conflict resolution and human rights at Malaspina University College which is now known as Vancouver Island University.
-I have also been invited to speak on the topic of family law as a guest lecturer.
+Laura has taught courses in criminal law, conflict resolution and human rights at Malaspina University College which is now known as Vancouver Island University.
+She has also been invited to speak on the topic of family law as a guest lecturer.

-As separation/divorce is more than just a legal issue, I support my clients by listening to their needs, hopes, fears and concerns in helping them make informed decisions that reflect their priorities and goals.
+As separation/divorce is more than just a legal issue, Laura supports her clients by listening to their needs, hopes, fears and concerns in helping them make informed decisions that reflect their priorities and goals.

-I analyze the family law dispute not only from a legal perspective but on a deeper level to understand the underlying causes to help generate solutions.
-It is in this way I am able to help develop a customized strategy for moving forward.
+Laura analyzes the family law dispute not only from a legal perspective but on a deeper level to understand the underlying causes to help generate solutions.
+It is in this way she is able to help develop a customized strategy for moving forward.

-In recent years I have seen a shift with more and more people looking for ways to work out a settlement without going to court.
+In recent years Laura has seen a shift with more and more people looking for ways to work out a settlement without going to court.
 In response to this growing demand, clients can choose from a variety of out of court options including mediation, collaborative family law and Arbitration or any combination.

-With 20 years of litigation experience combined with my dispute resolution background, I am well equipped to work within any process.
+With 20 years of litigation experience combined with her dispute resolution background, Laura is well equipped to work within any process.